|

 2 December 1937 - «Who are you?» «Giovanni Boccacci.
 I was buried in Certaldo.
 My body was so sought after, but it was stolen by a gentle lady». «Can you tell us where your body is now?» «No». «Do you love poetry?» «Yes.
 My heart tightens.
 How hard it is to eat the others' bread!
 Be careful not to joke too much».

-Somewhat inaccurate is the citation of Dante (…how tastes of salt / the bread of others, and how hard path is / to go down and up the others' stairs).
+Somewhat inaccurate is Dante's citation (…how tastes of salt / the bread of others, and how hard path is / to go down and up the others' stairs).
 About his identity, Boccacci frequently refferred to it: «Who are you?» «Boccacci… What do you say about my Decameron?
 Do not doubt that I am Boccacci; I was eight years old when the divine poet died.
 Have you ever been to Certaldo?
 I often wander among those walls».
 The quote of the dates is correct: born in 1313, Boccaccio was eight years old when Dante died in 1321.

 Boccacci almost immediately mentioned his novel Gocce di Rugiada, saying that it was lost and that he could dictate it later to the sitters so that it could be sent to the letters.
 However, for several sittings there is no longer any reference to Boccacci, who then returned, communicating (by raps) in a form more similar to what will become his characteristic way of speaking in direct voice.